Relations between Types

 Relation via Resolver

 If you need to use the same FieldConfigs in different Types graphql-compose provides the Resolver class.
-You may create a Resolver which will define type
+You may create a Resolver which will define type, args and resolve and reuse it everywhere you need in your Schema.

-resolver in a separate file, you will face another problem
+However if you put posts resolver in a separate file, you will face another problem

 - in

-type you will usecriteria = { authorId: source.id }
+Authortype you will usecriteria = { authorId: source.id }for the resolve method; - in

--criteria = { reviewers: { $has: source.id } }
+Reviewer-criteria = { reviewers: { $has: source.id } }and so on.

-In this case it's better to improve args.filter
+In this case it's better to improve args.filter by allowing to set authorId and reviewerId via arguments:

 import { schemaComposer } from 'graphql-compose';